m0rningdawning/tsp-genetic-algorithm/README.md

 ### Tournament
 The function checks the fitness of randomly chosen chromosomes and returns the position of the winning chromosome in the "chromemx" array.
 ## Features
 The program is fully functional for 10 cities as well as with any amount up untill 10 with slight code modifications.
-It also has the ability to randomly generate the distances in given range so that user won't bother with inputting it themselves.
+It also has the ability to randomly generate the symmetrical matrix of distances in given range so that user won't bother with inputting it themselves.